-Save time: You can find and book the best Power Steering Repairs deal in London quickly and easily with our online booking tool.
-No upfront registration required!
-You can compare garage prices, reviews, distance and much more all in one place.
+You can search for, compare and book the best Power Steering Repairs deal in London that best suits your needs, based on price, distance, availability and verified reviews.
+Book a garage quickly and easily with our online booking tool.

-Quick and easy: Simply enter your car registration number and your post code, compare prices, choose a garage which is local to you in London and book your Power Steering Repairs.
+No upfront registration required, simply enter your registration number and postcode, compare prices, choose a garage which is local to you in London and book your Power Steering Repairs.

 Power Assisted Steering, or ‘PAS' as it is also known, is a mechanism that helps you to steer your car.
 In most vehicles, the PAS relies on a hydraulic system to aid turning the vehicle's wheels.
 If you have ever driven a car with no Power Steering you will have most certainly noticed the difference between having PAS and not.
 Power Steering used to be a luxury in certain vehicles, but nowadays it is almost standard in every type of vehicle.

 In the early days of the automotive industry, power-assisted steering was a luxury and was only available in high-end vehicles.
 Most new cars now have it as standard.
 That’s because they’ve become heavier, with wider tyres and front wheel drive, and would be extremely difficult to drive without PAS.
 This makes a car not only more pleasant to drive, but safer to drive too.